foreverfighter/Learn-Python/README.md

 # Learn-Python
-Learn/practise Python hands-on by following these exercises in the interpreter
+**Learn/practise Python hands-on by following these exercises in the interpreter**

-Get the Python and the interpreter here: https://www.python.org/downloads/
+Get the Python and the interpreter [here](https://www.python.org/downloads/)

 quit()